tgasla/rl-cloudsimplus/README.md

 ### 1.3 Install Java 17 or Java 21
 You can install OpenJDK Java 17 using brew

-For Java 21, replace 17 with 21 in the baove command.
+For Java 21, replace 17 with 21 in the above command.

 `brew install openjdk@17`